geomatics-io/ObjectListView/docs/blog8.rst

 The last piece in the puzzle is to make these features available to the programmer.

-`DisabledObjects`
+`ObjectListView.DisabledObjects`
     Gets or sets the entire collection of model objects whose rows should be disabled.

-`DisableObject()`, `DisableObjects()`
+`ObjectListView.DisableObject()`, `ObjectListView.DisableObjects()`
     Disables all the model objects that are passed in.
 If the given model objects are not currently in the list, the control still remembers that they are disabled.

-`EnableObject()`, `EnableObjects()`
+`ObjectListView.EnableObject()`, `ObjectListView.EnableObjects()`
     Enables one or more models objects, reversing the effects of `DisableObject()`.
 Does nothing if the given models are not currently disabled.

-`IsDisabled()`
+`ObjectListView.IsDisabled()`
     Is the given model object disabled?

-`Reset()`
+`ObjectListView.Reset()`
     This existing method now also resets which objects are disabled.

 `OLVListItem.Enabled`
     Is this given item disabled?
 This can be read safely, but like all `ListItem` stuff, you shouldn't mess with this.
 If you don't understand this, see :ref:`unlearn`.

-`DisabledItemStyle`
+`ObjectListView.DisabledItemStyle`
-    Gets or sets the styling that will be used for format disabled rows.
+    Gets or sets the styling that will be used for formatting disabled rows.

 `ObjectListView.DefaultDisabledItemStyle` (static property)
     Gets or sets the default disabled item style that will be used when nothing else has been given.
-    Gets or sets the styling that will be used for format disabled rows.
+    Gets or sets the styling that will be used for formatting disabled rows.